E-commerce

 Processing times

-The timelines communicated to the customer for refunds must be met, or communication proactively updated.
+The timelines announced to the customer for a refund must be met, or communication proactively updated.

 Legal withdrawal

-Distinguish eligible products and exceptions (custom-made items, perishable goods depending on the framework): different workflows in the OMS.
+Distinguish eligible products and exceptions (custom-made, perishable goods depending on the framework): different workflows in the OMS.

-Voucher versus refund: impact on cash flow and purchase recurrence to be modeled.
+Voucher versus refund: impact on cash flow and repeat purchasing to model.

-Professional orders may go through quotes, managerial approval, credit limits, and scheduled weekly deliveries.
-The cycle is not like express B2C.
+B2B orders may go through quotes, hierarchical approval, credit limit, and scheduled deliveries by week.
+The cycle does not resemble express B2C.

-Price grids by customer or contract: the OMS must apply the correct list without error.
+Price lists by customer or contract: the OMS must apply the correct list without error.

 Purchase order

-Referencing buyer and seller item codes for accounting reconciliation.
+Mapping buyer and seller item references for accounting reconciliation.

-Recurring purchases or construction schedule: split statuses and invoices.
+Recurring purchasing or construction site schedule: split statuses and invoices.

 B2B customer portal

-Tracking open orders, duplicating a standard order: features to be defined with the OMS.
+Tracking open orders, duplication of standard orders: features to define with the OMS.

 Payment terms

-Bank transfer at 30 days end of month: a validated order does not imply immediate collection: link with receivables collection.
+Bank transfer at 30 days end of month: the validated order does not imply immediate payment collection: link with collections.

 Minimum order